Gantry¶

 Make changes and repeat from step 2.

-This requires experience with Docker, experience writing Beaker experiment specs, and a fast and reliable internet connection (a luxury that some of us don’t have, especially in the WFH era 🙃).
+This requires experience with Docker, experience writing Beaker experiment specs, and a fast and reliable internet connection.

 With Gantry, on the other hand, that same workflow simplifies down to this: